jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Content goes here.

 - waches robots, AI, which has a similar rising consciouness as bio life. example robot hitting a wall and go back and forth, back and forth, looking for a way out.
-- Asking for a penil integration.
+- Asking for a pencil integration.

 #### Apollo 8 - Unifying the Levels of Consciousness - All Needed, All Equal